Zions Bank Stadium: Soccer

 In June and July 2020, Zions Bank Stadium and Rio Tinto Stadium hosted the 2020 NWSL Challenge Cup, a special competition to begin the National Women's Soccer League's 2020 season after it was delayed due to the COVID-19 pandemic.
 Zions Bank Stadium hosted the competition's early rounds, with play moving to Rio Tinto Stadium for the semifinals and final.

 Lacrosse

 The 2020 season of the Premier Lacrosse League was moved to Zions Bank Stadium, with the Championship Series played in July and August.
 The teams and support staff were housed at the Real Salt Lake Training Academy under quarantine.
+A permanent team, the Utah Archers, is set to be based at the stadium but continue the league's touring schedule.

+Ultimate frisbee

+The Salt Lake Shred of the Ultimate Frisbee Association began playing home games at Zions Bank Stadium in 2022.